 - Examining thermostat settings

-Maintenance helps lower the likelihood of dealing with an emergency repair in the middle of winter.
-Some reports have found as many as 75% of “no heat” calls could have been prevented with regular maintenance.
+Regular service helps lower the likelihood of dealing with an emergency repair in the middle of winter.
+Some reports have shown as many as 75% of “no heat” calls could have been prevented with regular maintenance.

-Windows and doors are a central entry point for frigid air.
-Caulking window and door frames is an economical method to help keep cold air out.
+Windows and doors are a main entry point for chilly air.
+Caulking window and door frames is an cost effective way to help keep frigid air out.

 Here’s one test that Hughes advises.

 Latch a door.
 Is any light visible?
 If so, it’s not entirely sealed.
-Changes or weather-stripping might be necessary.
+Changes or weather-stripping could be necessary.

 If your house has single-pane windows, you may want to consider a dual-pane upgrade.